Sleight of Hand Magic

 Close up Sleight of Hand Magician

-Lastly, some include lengthy sequences of flourishes and displays of skill.
-They wish to assault the eyes of the spectators with overt beautiful card manoeuvres, flicks and tricks.
-The downside to this is some deem this “juggling” and will not react to any magic effect included in the routine.
+- Lastly, some include lengthy sequences of flourishes and displays of skill.
+They wish to astound spectators with beautiful card manoeuvres, flicks and tricks.
+The downside is that some deem this “juggling” and it can impact the reaction to any magic effect included in the routine.
 You can’t believe a card jumped from one place to another if you’ve just seen the magician spring the card from hand to hand.

-Advanced sleight of hand can take months and even years to perfect and even then needs daily work to keep it in check.
-Noel has been obsessed with sleight of hand since he got his first book on magic aged 11 and travels a couple of times a year to attend magic conferences to learn the very latest techniques.
+Noel has been obsessed with sleight of hand since he got his first book on magic aged 11 and travels a couple of times a year to attend magic conferences, watching demonstrations and learning the very latest techniques.
 Many companies including Sky Television, Aviva and Samsung have called on Noel to provide card shuffling, flourishes and dealing for TV adverts, idents and online advertising.

 Sleight of hand can also come into use in real life as well.
 The American illusionist David Copperfield used a well known magician’s ruse to show that he had empty pockets when he was accosted in the street by a mugger.
 This saved him from losing his mobile phone, passport and wallet so it’s a useful skill to have!

 You may have heard the old idiom that “the hand is quicker than the eye”, well that just isn’t true.
-Magicians utilise psychology, sleight of hand, communication (both verbal and non verbal) and misdirection so as you aren’t looking in the right place at the right time and even if you were, done right most sleight of hand is almost invisible.
-The other thing to say is that slight of hand is rarely performed quickly, speed isn’t essential to make it deceptive.
+However magicians utilise psychology, sleight of hand, communication (both verbal and non verbal) and misdirection so you aren’t looking in the right place at the right time, and even if you were, done right most sleight of hand is almost invisible.
+The other thing to say is that sleight of hand is rarely performed quickly; speed isn’t essential to make it deceptive.
 In fact the opposite is true and any quick or jerky movements will attract the eyes of the onlookers.

-Sleight of Hand can also be used to cheat in all gambling games and street cons like Chase the Ace, Find the lady or the Three Shell Game.
-Obviously if you are losing money to the operator in the street or the “card mechanic” in a poker game then it’s really bad news but this can also make very good entertainment if it’s performed by a top level sleight-of-hand cardshark as part of a show.
-Fill in the enquiry form and ask Noel about the Cardshark show.
+Sleight of hand can also be used to cheat in gambling games and street cons like Chase the Ace, Find the lady or the Three Shell Game.
+Obviously if you are losing money to the operator in the street or the “card mechanic” in a poker game then it’s really bad news, but this can also make very good entertainment if it’s performed by a top level sleight-of-hand cardshark as part of a show.
+Noel can bring this to your event – fill in the enquiry form and ask Noel about the cardshark show.

-Remember – Five’ll get ya ten and and ten’ll getch twenty…..maybe.
+Remember – five’ll get ya ten and and ten’ll get ya twenty…maybe.